Barthandalus/GodModeWiki/README.md

 # Welcome to the wiki!

-GodMode is a 99/99 Custom Content FFXI Private server.
+GodMode is a 75/75 Custom Content FFXI Private server.

-We exist to skip all of the 2004 slog and get straight to a modernized endgame.

 Exceed the limits and obtain GodHood.

 # Server Information

-- --server 68.50.60.206
+- --server godmode.ddns.net
-- 99/99 cap
+- 75/75 cap
-- All expansions enabled
+- Treasures of Aht Urgan content level
 - FoV enabled
 - GoV enabled
 - Survival Guide Teleports Enabled
-- RoE enabled
 - Normal Limit Breaks
 - No Subjobs or advanced jobs until your first Rebirth.
 - Normal exp rates
-- 5x Tab Rates from FoV
-- 5x Sparks of Eminence rate.
-- Trusts Enabled but limited to 5 at start.
+- Trusts Enabled but limited to 5 (as you Rebirth the amount simultaneously allowed will reduce)
     - Ferreous Coffin
     - Valaineral
     - Shantotto II